Healthy Granola Bars for Kids from the Grocery Store

 What’s not to like?

-Is a Commercial Granola Bar Healthy?
+Are Commercial Granola Bars Healthy?

 [Related]: Healthy Cereal for Kids [My Top 27]

-Sugar
+Low Sugar

 Did you know some granola bars have almost as much sugar as candy or a donut?

 It’s easy to tell that granola bars covered in chocolate might be high in sugar.
+But sometimes hidden added sugar exists.

-The 2020 Dietary Guidelines for Americans recommended kids get no more than 10% of their daily calories from added sugars.
+The 2020 Dietary Guidelines for Americans recommends kids get no more than 10% of their daily calories from added sugars.
+That means an 8-year-old who eats about 1,800 calories a day should aim for less than 45g of added sugar.

 One granola bar we reviewed had 9g of sugar… compare that to 12g of sugar found in a donut!

-Granola Bar Calories
+Calories

 For the most part, families use granola bars as a snack, so the calories need to reflect the level of calories suitable for a child’s snack: about 100-200 calories.